How to Reclaim Your Voice After Years of Silence or Suppression

 • Understands your unique struggles

-• Makes you feel genuinely heard
+• Helps you feel genuinely heard

-• Encourages your self-expression
+• Encourages self-expression

 • Allows you to explore all your feelings